geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

 Aggregations
 ------------

-**Currently supported only when using the REST client with Elasticsearch 5.x**

 Elasticsearch aggregations are supported through WFS/WMS requests by including the ``a:{aggregation_body}`` key:value pair in the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information)::

     http://localhost:8080/geoserver/test/ows?service=WFS&version=1.0.0&request=GetFeature
          &typeName=test:active&bbox=0.0,0.0,24.0,44.0
          &viewparams=a:{"agg": {"geohash_grid": {"field": "geo"\, "precision": 3}}}

 Aggregation WFS features will include a single attribute, ``_aggregation``, containing the raw aggregation content.
 Note that size is set to zero when an aggregation is supplied so only aggregation features are returned (e.g. maxFeatures is ignored and there will be no search hit results).
+See FAQ_ for common issues using aggregations.

 Geohash grid aggregations
 ^^^^^^^^^^^^^^^^^^^^^^^^^